neumino/neumino.github.io/_posts/2015-02-01-a-hidden-gem-in-reql.md

 objects with some special keys.
 Your queries are plain JavaScript.

-For example, using `rethinkdbdash`, you can update all the users that are at least 18 years old with a field `isAdult` set to `true`.
-One way to write the query is:
+For example, using `rethinkdbdash`, updating all the users that are at least 18 years old with a field `isAdult` set to `true` can be written like this:

 ```js
 var promise = r.table('users').filter(function(user) {